Ali-Mikael/IS-course/Johnny-Tables.md

 Nextup there was some briefing again, talking about the devtools and how you can view different material.

-The next task was to generate HTTP traffic, locate the request, and copy the number in the data.
+The next completable task was to generate HTTP traffic, locate the request, and copy the number in the data.
 This was also a huge success!
 <img width="1119" alt="Screenshot 2025-02-06 at 17 53 17" src="https://github.com/user-attachments/assets/cdcf615f-06d0-4be0-a4de-d6532c8870f1" />